ScottLogic/blog/_posts/2025-08-20-making-visual-comparison-test-maintenance-easier-with-github-actions.md

 ~~~~

 We then incorporate this action into a workflow alongside some pre-existing actions.
-See the whole workflow file below.
+See the whole workflow file [here](https://github.com/ScottLogic/sl-tech-carbon-estimator/blob/develop/.github/workflows/update-playwright-screenshots.yml).

 ### **Workflow Breakdown**